NMLichtenberg/ruby_selenium/README.md

 run tests: rake local:chrome

-Basic Implementation details:
+Basic implementation details:

 Tests are run using grunt task runner

-Basepage:  Selenium actions are stored in base page. (makes writing tests more efficient and easier to maintain) Page objects:  Describes the actions avaiable on a wep page (another layer of abstraction that makes writing tests more efficient and easier to maintain)
+Basepage:  Selenium actions are stored in base page. (makes writing tests more efficient and easier to maintain)

+Page objects:  Describes the actions avaiable on a wep page (another layer of abstraction that makes writing tests more efficient and easier to maintain)

 Tests:  Where test cases are defined, and assertions are made

 Config:  Test configuration options are stored here.